Khanguye/School_District_Analysis/README.md

 ![MathSchoolByGradLess](Images/MathSchoolByGradLess.png)

 - Math scores averages of Thomas High's 9th grade average is NaN.
-However, the performing other grades still are comparable and analized with other schools.
+However, the performing other grades still are comparable and analyzed with other schools.

 #### The average Reading score received by students in each grade level at each school